Documentation

 Once configured, all commits made through Critiq (and git CLI) will be automatically signed.
 Your git provider will show a "Verified" badge on signed commits.

 This protection is enabled by default.
-You can toggle it in Settings → Features → Security with Scan PR diff hunks for hidden Unicode.
+You can toggle it in Settings → Features → Security with Scan PR diff hunks for hidden Unicode and obfuscation.

 • What gets scanned - Added and modified PR hunk content while reviewing a linked pull request.